ArvinderBhullar/Proximity_Marketing_Application/README.md

 # Proximity Marketing Application
-Closetify Proximity Marketing Solution is a project which designed to employ BLE beacons to market offers to the users based on their proximity to a promotional item.
+Closetify Proximity Marketing Solution is a project designed to employ BLE beacons to market offers to the users based on their proximity to a promotional item.
 The solution consists of:
 1. Management Dashboard:
 The dashboard helps the store management setup and manage the location of beacons and promotional items in the store.
+The management dashboard is created as a React Web App.
 2. Mobile Application:
-The mobile application is used by the end user/customer to be notified of nearby promotional items
+The mobile application is used by the end user/customer to be notified of nearby promotional items.
+The mobile application is created using React Native to support iOS and Android devices.
 3. BLE Beacons:
 Bluetooth low energy beacons are used to calculate the user's location co-ordinates in the store using trilateration algorithm.